austinschroeder/title-bot-austin_schroeder/README.md

 # Title-Bot

-## THANK YOU FOR TAKING THE TIME TO ASSESS THIS ASSESMENT
+## THANK YOU FOR TAKING THE TIME TO ASSESS THIS ASSESSMENT

 *This app contains a web form that allows a user to type in a url to any website, and have it then output the 'Title' of that website on the same page.*